apacheignite/documentation/data-grid/page-memory.md

   "body": "Cache entries keys are also referenced from B+Tree data structures.
 They're ordered by hash code value."
 }
 [/block]
-As it's shown in the picture above, the whole purpose of B+Tree is to link and order index pages that are allocated and stored in random physical locations of a memory chunk.
-An index page contains all the information
+As it's shown in the picture above, the whole purpose of B+Tree is to link and order the index pages that are allocated and stored in random physical locations of the page memory.
+Internally, an index page contains all the information needed to locate index's value, cache entry offset in a data page an index refers to or references to another index pages in order to traverse the tree.

+B+Tree Meta Page is needed to get to the root of a specific B+Tree and to its layers for efficient execution of range queries.
+For instance, when `myCache.get(keyA)` operation is executed it will trigger the following execution flow on a primary node:
+* Apache Ignite will find out a memory region `myCache` belongs to.
+* Inside of that memory region a meta page of a B+Tree that orders keys of `myCache` will be located.
+* Hash code of `keyA` will be calculated and an index page the key belongs to will be looked for.
+* If the corresponding index page is not found then it means the key-value pair doesn't exist in `myCache` and Apache Ignite return `null` as a result of `myCache.get(keyA)`.
+* If the index page exists then it will contain all the information needed to find a data page of the cache entry `keyA` refers to and return the value back to your application.

 ## Free Lists Metadata and Structure

 ## Configuration Parameters